Kernel package tips & tricks.

 - We only build one kernel 'kernel'

-- The debug options are always turned on.
+- The debug options from 'config-debug' are always turned on.

 This is done to increase coverage testing, as not many people actually